 A whole blog post on winding a bobbin?
 Surely this is a joke?
 Actually no it isn’t.
 Here at More Sewing, we see a lot of sewing machines for servicing or when people bring them in for classes and workshops.
 It surprises us how many of these have bobbins that are not wound properly.

-If you have problems winding properly, just follow these points to ensure you get a perfectly wound bobbin.
+If you have problems winding a bobbin properly, just follow these points to ensure you get a perfectly wound bobbin.

 Before You Start Winding A Bobbin